albinsuresh/thin-edge.io/docs/src/references/mqtt-topic-guidelines.md

    * All messages from a subset of child devices based on some filtering criteria (e.g: device-type, firmware version etc)
 1. Since services are typically software components, and the same component would be running on multiple devices, the names/ids of these components could be the same on all devices.
-   Unlike device ids, we can't expect the service names to be unique across a large fleet of devices either.
+   We can't expect the service names to be unique across a large fleet of devices either.
    Although we can force the service developers to keep them unique with UUID **suffixes** (e.g: `tedge-agent-abcaa88d-8e4f-4272-84fc-fead2a8890b0`) or something like that, it would be better to avoid this, as they are really not very user friendly.